hams1997/Learning-Journal/README.md

+# hi my name is hams i study psychology in the mutah university
 # growth mindset
 ## How you can benefit from a growth mindset
 The growth mindset can open pathways to more creativity and possibility  and enable the setting of higher goals and more achievement